Drekkg/bug-alert-frontend66/README.md

 ### known Issues and console errors

 - unavoidable 401 errors in the console.
-- The sign up form is pre-populated
+- The sign up form is pre-populated.

 - A warning pertaining to the Babel package is apparent in the dev server.